 Big on data

-Boost Mobile used to run on the Sprint network but has since transitioned over to T-Mobile's network.
-While some older plans and phones may still be using Sprint's network, any new customers will sign up on the new network and for the vast majority of customers, that's a good thing.
+Boost Mobile used to run on the Sprint network, but has since transitioned over to T-Mobile's network.
+While some older plans and phones may still be using Sprint's network, any new customers will sign up on the new network.
+For the vast majority of customers, that's a good thing.

-T-Mobile's network has improved coverage a lot in the past few years are with many of Sprint's assets under its belt, it's continuing to improve, especially when it comes to 5G coverage.
+T-Mobile's network has improved coverage a lot in the past few years, as with many of Sprint's assets under its belt, it's continuing to improve — especially when it comes to 5G coverage.
 Boost Mobile refers to the T-Mobile network as its expanded network.